-While vaccination continues to provide the best protection against COVID-19, therapies are now available to help treat eligible people who do get sick.
-Knowing if you qualify for any of these potentially lifesaving interventions and how to access them can be confusing, even for physicians.
+Outpatient therapies are now available to help treat eligible people who do get sick.
 The Sarasota County COVID Therapy Coalition has created a resource page with helpful links and treatment guidelines to help our Suncoast community access the right treatment at the right time.
 Visit smh.com/treatcovid for information.

 Vaccines for COVID-19

-According to the CDC, COVID-19 vaccines available in the United States are effective at protecting people from getting seriously ill, being hospitalized, and dying.
-As with other vaccine-preventable diseases, you are protected best from COVID-19 when you stay up to date with the recommended vaccinations, including recommended boosters.
+The decision to vaccinate is a personal choice and one that we encourage people to discuss with their physician.
 The CDC recommends COVID-19 vaccination for all people aged 6 months and older, including women who are pregnant, breastfeeding, trying to get pregnant now, or those who might become pregnant in the future.
+We encourage you to discuss the benefits and risks with your obstetrician and pediatrician.
 More information about the risks and benefits of vaccination, and recommendations for specific groups, is available on the CDC website.